-In March 2013, Kagiso Shanduka Trust (KST) together with the Free State Department of Education embarked on a project to support educational transformation in 428 schools in the Fezile Dabi and Motheo Districts.
+In March 2013, KST together with the Free State Department of Education, embarked on a project to transform education in 428 schools in the Fezile Dabi and Motheo Districts.

 “All the people that are working here are members of the community; I think Kagiso Shanduka Trust has brought hope to our community.
 The school is much safer now and they are building more classrooms to reduce overcrowding.
 Our whole community will benefit, just as our school is benefiting.”

 KST has been welcomed into the strategic planning and decision‐making spaces within the Free State Department of Education.
-All entities are committed to transparent processes and focus on the relative strengths of each organisation, rather than the gaps.
+Both entities are committed to transparency, and focus on the relative strengths of each organisation, rather than the gaps.

 “Both entities were looking at collaboration.
 We both had the experience but could not have as much impact on our own.
 So we found each other on the path.
 I always talk about it as a courtship: we dated for a while, we liked each other a lot, we attempted an engagement, and liked each other more, and then we got married and formed the Kagiso Shanduka Trust.
 I think we are going to see great things come from this partnership in the future. “

 As you can see, KST is all about collaboration and harnessing resources in order to have the most meaningful and lasting impact on the whole education system.

 KST is always looking for partners who can add their resources to its ever-growing pool of knowledge, skills and expertise, so we can continue to optimise the project’s effectiveness.